 Cornwall’s Royal Connections

-Cornwall has many links to Kings and Queens, for the Queen's Platinum Jubilee we have chosen a selection, some more 'royal' than others..
+Cornwall has many links to Kings and Queens, some more 'royal' than others..

 Who is the Duke of Cornwall?

-Prince Charles became Duke of Cornwall in 1973 at an official ceremony at Launceston Castle, although he had actually become the Duke when his mother became Queen in 1952.
+Prince William became the new Duke of Cornwall when his father became King in 2022.
+King Charles III was the previous Duke of Cornwall, a role he assumed in 1952.
 The title always goes to the eldest son of the reigning monarch and had previously been held by Prince Edward (Edward VIII), son of George V. He had to give up the title when he abdicated.

 The Duchy of Cornwall manages 135,000 acres of land across England, although less than 15% of that is in Cornwall.
 Ironically almost half of the duchy land is on Dartmoor in neighbouring Devon.
 Much of the Cornish land is leased to tenant farmers and managed from the Duchy Offices at Restormel, near Lostwithiel.